The following is a guest post by Tony Giles, author of Seeing the World My Way.

-Later, we visited the Trevi Fountain, one of Rome’s most famous attractions, full of atmosphere and people.
+Later, we visited the Trevi Fountain, one of Rome’s most famous attractions, full of atmosphere, and people.
 We entered the Colosseo Metro and asked about a train to Trevi Fountain.

 It was early evening, around 7.00 pm.
 Two People gave us their seats and another local told us when to alight.

 However, we were dropped a few streets from the fountain in question.
-Tatiana asked in Italian and eventually we found someone who spoke both Italian and English.
+Tatiana asked in Italian, and eventually, we found someone who spoke both Italian and English.

 We reached a dead end, the street being blocked by a large van.
 A local man took us around a barrier and up to Trevi Square.

-We pushed through the large crowd and moments later our canes hit a barrier and we were beside the Trevi Fountain.
+We pushed through the large crowd and moments later our canes hit a barrier, and we were beside the Trevi Fountain.

 The fountain itself was in front of us and slightly to the right.
 I followed the small wall towards the fountain’s sound and asked a tourist to take our picture.

-An American guy described the fountain with ‘the restive sea horse’, a statue of Neptune in a sea shell chariot being pulled by two sea horses, one calm and the other restless, representing the changing moods of the sea.
+An American guy described the fountain with ‘the restive sea horse,’ a statue of Neptune in a seashell chariot being pulled by two sea horses, one calm and the other restless, representing the changing moods of the sea.

-We shared a pizza topped with cheese, tomatoes, mushrooms and Italian sausage, washed down with lemonade, followed by the exquisite ice cream gelato in a nearby parlour.
+We shared a pizza topped with cheese, tomatoes, mushrooms and Italian sausage, washed down with lemonade, followed by the exquisite ice cream gelato in a nearby parlor.

-Restaurant tables are invariably outside and usually consist of wooden tables and chairs, the tables decorated with fine linen, candles and a rose – the Italians appear both friendly and romantic.
+Restaurant tables are invariably outside and usually consist of wooden tables and chairs, the tables decorated with fine linen, candles, and a rose – the Italians appear both friendly and romantic.

 We returned to our hostel by bus, locating the bus stop with help from a delightful Irish couple.
 They were on their honeymoon and exploring Italy.

 An interesting city, full of history, ruins, friendly and helpful Italians, good food and wonderful piazzas and fountains.

 About the Author: Tony Giles is the 32-year old author of Seeing the World My Way.
-He's visited sixty countries, all 50 US States, 10 Canadian Provinces and every continent.
+He's visited sixty countries, all 50 US States, 10 Canadian Provinces, and every continent.
 You can follow his adventures at www.tonythetraveller.com, or on Facebook.